-Columns 4 to 7, Rows 10 to 13 show that for multi-CNN applications our methodology enables more memory reduction than the methodology in [23] and the methodology in [17].
-For example, our methodology is able to reduce the memory of multi-CNN application 6, shown in Rows 12 to 13 in Table 12 to 155 MB.
-This is ≈ 2 times more memory reduction than offered by the methodology in [23] and $\approx 15\%$ more memory reduction than offered by the methodology in [23] and $\approx 15\%$ more memory reduction than offered by the methodology in [17].
-The difference occurs because: 1) our methodology combines memory reuse principles offered by the methodologies in [23] and [17]; 2) Unlike the methodologies in [23] and [17], our methodology reuses memory among different CNNs as well as within the CNNs.
+Columns 4 through 7, rows 10 to 13, show that for multi-CNN applications, our methodology enables more memory reduction than the methodology in the work of Pisarchyk and Lee [23] and that in our previous work [17].
+For example, our methodology is able to reduce the memory of multi-CNN application 6, shown in rows 12 and 13 in Table 12, to 155 MB.
+This is ≈ 2 times more memory reduction than offered by the methodology of Pisarchyk and Lee [23] and $\approx 15\%$ more memory reduction than offered by the methodology in our previous work [17].
+The difference occurs because (1) our methodology combines memory reuse principles offered by the methodologies in the other works [17, 23], and (2) unlike the methodologies in those works [17, 23], our methodology reuses memory among different CNNs as well as within the CNNs.

-As demonstrated in this section, our methodology enables for up to 5.9 times memory reduction compared to deployment of CNN-based applications without memory reduction and 7% to 30% memory reduction compared to other memory reduction methodologies that reduce the CNN memory cost without CNN accuracy decrease.
+As demonstrated in this section, our methodology allows for up to 5.9 times memory reduction compared to deployment of CNN-based applications without memory reduction and 7% to 30% memory reduction compared to other memory reduction methodologies that reduce the CNN memory cost without CNN accuracy decrease.

-8.2 Joint use of CNN quantization and our proposed methodology
+8.2 Joint Use of CNN Quantization and Our Proposed Methodology

 In this section, we further study the impact of our proposed methodology on real-world applications and demonstrate how our methodology can be used jointly with orthogonal memory reduction methodologies such as CNN quantization.
 We apply the quantization methodology offered by the TensorFlow DL framework [1] and our proposed methodology to four CNN-based applications, executed on the NVIDIA Jetson TX2 edge platform [20].
-The applications are summarized in Table 13 and explained in details in Section 8.2.1.
-To study the impact of joint use of our methodology and the quantization methodology, we measure and compare the accuracy, memory cost, and throughput of the CNNs used by the applications after the applications' memory cost is decreased using: 1) quantization and no memory reuse; 2) our methodology combined with quantization.
+The applications are summarized in Table 13 and explained in detail in Section 8.2.1.
+To study the impact of joint use of our methodology and the quantization methodology, we measure and compare the accuracy, memory cost, and throughput of the CNNs used by the applications after the applications' memory cost is decreased using (1) quantization and no memory reuse and (2) our methodology combined with quantization.
 The measurements are presented in Section 8.2.2.
 The comparison of the measurements along with analysis and conclusions are presented in Section 8.2.3.